Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Enhanced Accuracy**

-    Being within 5 feet of an enemy and attacking at Long Range doesn’t impose Disadvantage on your ranged Attack Rolls with Weapons.
+    Being within 5 feet of an enemy and attacking at Long Range doesn’t impose :d20-disadv: **Disdvantage** on your ranged Attack Rolls with Weapons.

 ### Shield Master^HB^
 *4th-level Feat*